ShowVoc System Administration Manual

 The standalone distribution contains everything needed to start playing with the system.
 Depending on the system administrator preference, organization policies, load balance optimization etc..., it might be desired to separate the RDF services managed by Semantic Turkey from ShowVoc.
 In particular, since the Web Application contains only static assets, any standard http server can be adopted.

-In both cases, it might be necessary to have ShowVoc explicitly pointing to the Semantic Turkey server, as explained in the following section.
+In this case, it might be necessary to have the ShowVoc web application explicitly pointing to the Semantic Turkey server, as explained in the following section.

 Further Configuration for reaching Semantic Turkey on a different host/port

-In svconfig.js (under src/ of the source package, or under the root folder of the built distribution) it is possible to configure the SemanticTurkey host resolution.
+In svconfig.js (under the public/showvoc/ dir of showvoc-ver.jar placed in the lib/ folder of the built distribution) it is possible to configure the SemanticTurkey host resolution.
 By default ShowVoc resolves dynamically the IP address of the SemanticTurkey server (by using the same IP address of the ShowVoc host machine) and the port number (by using the same port of the ShowVoc container).

 In case ShowVoc runs on a different container or on a dedicated server (that is, its port/host are different from those of SemanticTurkey) the port and host cannot be automatically inferred as they belong to a separate (and unknown to ShowVoc) server.
 It is thus mandatory to change the following configuration by specifying the values for the st_host (only if ST is on a different machine) and st_port variables.